-ZNF750 is considered to act as a driver of the in vitro epidermal differentiation program in human keratinocytes, and its loss has been shown to impair the induction of epidermal late differentiation genes, including major granular layer molecular markers such as filaggrin (FLG) and loricrin (LOR) (Boxer et al., 2014, Cohen et al., 2012, Sen et al., 2012).
-In line with previous in vitro studies, histological analysis of murine Znf750 cKO epidermis at E17.5 uncovered a dramatic delay in the epidermal differentiation process (Figure 2a).
-The expression of early differentiation marker keratin 10 (KRT10) in Znf750 cKO epidermis was comparable to control epidermis, but there was an impaired induction of late differentiation markers LOR and FLG (Figure 2b-d).
-However, during later stages of development, Znf750 cKO epidermis formed terminally differentiated cornified layers and expressed early and late differentiation markers at levels that were comparable to control epidermis (Figure 2e-h).
-These observations are in line with the delayed acquisition of “outside-to-inside” barrier mentioned above (Figure 1c).
-Further analysis of the skin epidermis did not reveal significant differences between control and Znf750 cKO epidermis in cell proliferation or apoptosis, as determined by Ki67 and activated caspase 3 (CASP3), respectively (Supplementary Figure S2a-c).
-Since differentiated granular layers (stratum granulosum, SG) and terminally differentiated cornified layers (stratum corneum, SC) were formed in Znf750 cKO epidermis, we concluded that the loss of skin barrier function in newborn Znf750 cKO mice was not due to an arrest in the epidermal differentiation program.
+ZNF750 is considered to act as a driver of the in vitro epidermal differentiation program in human keratinocytes, and its loss has been shown to impair the induction of epidermal late differentiation genes, including important granular layer molecular markers such as filaggrin (FLG) and loricrin (LOR) (Boxer et al., 2014, Cohen et al., 2012, Sen et al., 2012).
+In line with previous in vitro studies, our histological analysis of murine Znf750 cKO epidermis at E17.5 revealed a dramatic delay in the epidermal differentiation process (Figure 2a).
+The expression of the early differentiation marker keratin 10 (KRT10) in Znf750 cKO epidermis was comparable with that seen in control mice epidermis, but there was impaired induction of the late differentiation markers LOR and FLG (Figure 2b-d).
+However, during the later stages of development, Znf750 cKO epidermis formed terminally differentiated cornified layers and expressed early and late differentiation markers at levels that were comparable with those observed in control epidermis (Figure 2e-h).
+These observations are in line with the delayed acquisition of the outside-to-inside barrier mentioned above (Figure 1c).
+Further analysis of the epidermis revealed no significant differences between control and Znf750 cKO epidermis in either cell proliferation or apoptosis, as determined by Ki67 and activated caspase 3 (CASP3), respectively (Supplementary Figure S2a-c).
+As differentiated granular layers (stratum granulosum, SG) and terminally differentiated cornified layers (stratum corneum, SC) were formed in Znf750 cKO epidermis, we concluded that the loss of skin barrier function in newborn Znf750 cKO mice was not due to an arrest in the epidermal differentiation program.

-Znf750 cKO mice display ultrastructural defects in granular and cornified layers of the epidermis
+Znf750 cKO mice display ultrastructural defects in the granular and cornified layers of the epidermis